The Practical Guide to Working with a Doula

 Usually our clients spend time with loved ones and try to labor at home for as long as is physically and emotionally comfortable for them.
 We will be in touch by text and phone to support you from a distance during this earlier part of labor.

-• When something shifts and you find yourself in need of more support than you have available to you at the moment, call us.
+When you find yourself in need of more support than you have available to you at the moment, call us

 Yes, we do mean CALL!
 We have our phone volume up at all times when we’re on call but our texts are always silent.
 When you’re ready for us to join you in labor, a phone call is the way to guarantee we’ll get the memo!